lightbend/fdp-sample-applications/nwintrusion/README.md

 ## kafka topic replication factor
 kafka-topic-replication-factor=2

-## name of the user used to publish the artifact.
-Typically 'publisher'
-publish-user="publisher"

-## the IP address of the publish machine (where laboratory is running)
-publish-host="fdp-apps-lab.marathon.mesos"

-## port for the SSH connection.
-The default configuration is 9022
-ssh-port=9022

-## passphrase for your SSH key.
-Remove this entry if you don't need a passphrase
-passphrase=

-## the key file in ~/.ssh/ that is to be used to connect to the deployment host
-ssh-keyfile="dg-test-fdp.pem"

 ## laboratory mesos deployment
 laboratory-mesos-path=http://fdp-apps-lab.marathon.mesos
 ```

-> The installation process fetches the data required from a pre-configured S3 bucket `fdp-sample-apps-artifacts`.
+> The installation process fetches the data required from the canned docker image in `fdp-apps-lab`.

-Once the installation is complete, the required services and Spark drrivers should be seen available on the DC/OS console.
+Once the installation is complete, the required services and Spark drivers should be seen available on the DC/OS console.
 One Marathon service will be up named `nwin-transform-data` and there will be 2 Spark drivers - one for Spark Clustering and the other for Batch K-Means.

+> *Besides installing from the supplied docker image, the distribution also publishes the development environment and the associated installation scripts in `fdp-sample-apps/nwintrusion/bin` folder.
+The prerequisite of using these scripts is to have a developer version of the laboratory available as part of your cluster.
+This will be available in a future version of the platform.*

 ## Running the application